 Kelly Silliman, founder/director of the tinydance project, is a dance artist and educator living in Western Massachusetts.
 She holds an MFA in Choreography and Performance from Smith College and a BA in Theatre Arts from Stetson University.
 Kelly is the Program Director for the Northampton Center for the Arts, where she also teaches dance classes, and a collaborator with Deborah Goffe/Scapegoat Garden.
 In addition to her contemporary dance work, Kelly has worked with Cat Wagner/Collaborations and Pioneer Valley Ballet, and choreographed musicals for New Century Theatre, Smith College, Northampton High School, and UMass Opera Workshop.
 In 2016 Kelly published an academic paper, "Shifting Climates: Applying Principles of Sustainability to Dance-Making Endeavors," and as a scholar and educator she is interested in examining and questioning the hierarchies, myths, and assumptions of the dance/performance community, locally and globally.
 Kelly can tie shoelaces in a bow with her toes. www.kellysilliman.com

 ,Jayme Winell started dancing at a young age in Brisbane, Australia.
 At ten years old Jayme started to take classes more seriously and for high school went to the San Francisco School of the Arts to study dance.
 It was there that Jayme began studying choreography, making her own work and teaching.
 At 17 she apprenticed with a company called Dance Ceres and performed at Stanford University, in two dance conventions and in public spaces in San Francisco.
 Jayme has taught modern dance, ballet and improvisation in Colorado, California, Maryland, Massachusetts and Chiapas, Mexico.
 Jayme graduated from Hampshire College in 2012 with a focus on dance, people's history and arts for community building.
 She has performed in theaters, halls, studios, classrooms, conferences and marches in the streets and once in a fountain.
-She is currently a collaborator with the tinydance project, working as a physical education teacher and performs with the band Flame n' Peach and the Liberated Waffles.
+She is currently a collaborator with the tinydance project, a dance teacher and ArtPlay director at the Northampton Center for the Arts, and an ELL tutor with the Greenfield Public Schools.
 Jayme is a performer, songwriter, traveller, farmer-in-training, massage apprentice and writer.
 She hopes to be bilingual in Spanish someday, wants to learn the basics of sign language, and can swim under water while holding a mango on a stick above water.

 Nicole Caporusso Kutcher graduated from Hamilton College in 2002 with a major in Dance and East Asian Studies (ask her to speak a little Mandarin for you and she may oblige).
 Four days after graduation, she was summoned to Brooklyn as a last-minute stand in for another dancer and performed the part of a slightly sinister, dagger-wielding, Virgin Mary.
 She improvised the whole thing.
 Nicole moved to NYC, was a member of the HT Chen and Dancers company and performed with choreographers Vanessa Paige and Mariana Bekerman.
 She then took an extended hiatus (10yrs!) from dance.
 During that time, she moved to the Pioneer Valley, became a Mama to two awesome children, and opened Renew Pilates Studio, which she co-owns.
 Nicole is both a creative and administrative collaborator with the tinydance project.
 She can speak Mandarin.